 Supporting a Peaceful Environment The Parent's Role Parents should avoid entering the student's environment during classroom hours.
 Visitors disrupt the focus of the children and flow of the classroom.
 If one must enter the room, be mindful to not step on children's work, use a whisper voice, avoid interrupting children's concentration or interrupting a teacher's lesson.
 Please support the school safety rules and encourage your child to walk calmly through the school as well as walking on the sidewalk and in the parking lot.
 If you have difficulty with your child or multiple children going in different directions, feel free to ask a staff member to help you.
-Put your cell phone away upon entering the classroom and greet your child with all your attention.
+Put your cell phone away upon entering the parking lot and greet your child with all your attention.
 They want to share with you about their day!
 If a nanny or relative is the primary person to drop off and pick up, please share this handbook with them.
 Dress Code Students should wear comfortable clothing that allows them to play unrestricted.
 Children who are potty training or newly trained should wear clothing that allows for easy on and off.
-Please do not dress your child in clothing items that have scary or inappropriate characters/messages.
+Please do not dress your child in clothing items that have scary, fantasy characters, or disrespectful messages.
 Superhero shirts and other characters that solve their problems with fighting are strongly discouraged as they entice children to punch and hit and are not appropriate for a learning environment.
-Likewise, shirts with capes, wings, etc. are also not appropriate for the learning environment.
+Likewise, shirts with capes, wings, etc. are also distracting to the learning environment.
+If a child comes dressed in such items, we will gently enrourage them to change into their spare clothing.
 Proper Shoes Alternative footwear such as cowboy boots and flip flops are not allowed as they are dangerous to run and climb in.
 Tennis shoes with velcro closures are helpful until they are able to successfully tie with the Montessori materials and then begin to tie on their actual shoes.
 Light up shoes, wheeled shoes and shoes with noise makers interrupt the peacefulness of the class.
-Distraction Items Jewelry, tiaras, hats, shirts and shoes with bells or sound effects are very distracting to the children in the learning environment.
+Distraction Items Jewelry, tiaras, tutus, hats, shirts and shoes with bells, sequins, and items with sound effects are very distracting to the children in the learning environment.
 Toys from Home Toys should be left at home or in the car.
 If you have difficulty getting your child to part with a toy at drop off, allow a staff member to help you.
 We have many verbalizations that allow the child to part with their object easily.
 Cell Phones, Smart Watches or GPS Tracking Watches Children at this age do not have the maturity to keep up with these items, nor the ability to use them appropriately.
 They are not only a distraction to your child, they are also a distraction to other students.